ModelCloud/GPTQModel/README.md

 ### Which kernel is used by default?

-GPTQModel will use Marlin, Exllama v2, Triton/CUDA kernels in that order for maximum inference performance.
+GPTQModel will use Marlin, Exllama v2, Triton kernels in that order for maximum inference performance.

 # Acknowledgements